Skip to content

 Skills you'll develop

-• Complete a basic survival course and learn how to teach survival skills to your crewmates
+• Complete a various survival course and learn how to teach survival skills to your crewmates

-• Learn how to maintain, repair and pack parachutes, life rafts and survival packs
+• Learn how to maintain & repair aircrew equipment, life rafts and survival packs

 • No qualifications are required for this role